node-class-may-2023/ComIT_Node/nodejs.md

 npm uninstall express-generator -g
 ```

-* As you can see NPM is a great package module and will help us install and uninstal regular o dev dependencies
+* As you can see NPM is a great package module and will help us install and uninstall regular o dev dependencies

 ## Modules
 * A module is just a way to encapsulate our code in a single code unit